-Each year, management carries out an impairment test of its CGU to which the intangible assets which are not yet ready for use belong.
-The Company determines whether there is impairment by assessing whether the carrying value of these assets exceeds their recoverable amount.
-In such a case, the depreciation of these intangible assets is recognized in profit or loss in the period during which it is recognized as a loss.
+Annually, management carries out an impairment test of its intangible assets which are not yet ready for use.
+The Company determines whether there is depreciation by evaluating whether the carrying value of these assets exceeds their recoverable amount.
+In such a case, the depreciation of these fixed assets is recognized in profit or loss in the period during which it is recognized as a loss.